-However, for all our apparent similarities, the results of animal experiments on non-human primates cannot be directly applied to humans — meaning that, ultimately, hundreds of primates are being killed every year in tests that have viable animal-free alternatives.
+However, for all our apparent similarities, the results of animal experiments on non-human primates cannot be directly applied to humans — meaning that, ultimately, hundreds of primates are being harmed and killed every year in tests that don’t translate to humans.

 Alternatives to animals?

-There are already many alternatives to animals which have been developed, particularly in the areas of toxicity testing and teaching.
+There are already many alternatives to using animals which have been developed, particularly in the areas of toxicity testing and teaching.
 Developments have occurred most rapidly and effectively in countries in which the use of animals is prohibited.
-The use of alternatives may involve the use of the same experimental goals, but using instead techniques which may include cell cultures or computer programs, or it may involve changing the experimental aim altogether, such as eliminating an animal based experiment and replacing it with a clinical experiment involving humans.
+The use of alternatives may involve the use of the same experimental goals but instead use techniques that may include cell cultures or computer programs, or it may involve changing the experimental aim altogether, such as eliminating an animal-based experiment and replacing it with a clinical experiment involving humans.

-The failure to use alternatives is too often caused by inertia, lack of funding, or a reluctance to deviate from previous methodology.
-The use of alternatives is crucial to the elimination of the use of animals in research and teaching.
+The failure to use alternatives is too often caused by a reluctance to deviate from the previous methodology or lack of funding.
+Alternatives, however, are crucial to eliminating the suffering millions of animals endure each year in research and teaching.